Ramen is one of the most famous food in Japan.

 MAP of 3 a Michelin-starred Ramen restaurants

-Tokyo is really big city.
+Tokyo is a big city.

 #01.
 Tsuta (蔦)